wyhitcs/team-letsencrypt/D2/developer_view.md

 All flags used by the client can be configured, including RSA key size, registed e-mail address, specified domains which generate certificates for, text interface or ncurses, standalone authenticator, webroot authenticator.

 #Technical Debt
+-issue # 2155
+Now, the renewal contain paths relative to config_dir, it is useful to contains such path, but for convenience they ignore it, this may save some time at the first place, but now they have to pay the time back.

+-issue #2498
+The client will display all the changes to users.
+Users can't specify how many lines to show on their screen.
+The developer choose to ignore this unresonalable fact to save some time, but now they have to pay their time back.

+-issue #2114
+Now, when the letsencrypt-auto fails, the client won't show what exactly fails to the client.
+Most programs have trace back features while letsecnrypt doesn't.
+I believe it is the developers who choose to ignore such needs of the client, just for convenience, they choose to do it quick and dirty.
+It is also a technical debt which they have to pay back.
 #Conclusions
 #References
 - Cairns, C., Allen, S. (2015), [Managing technical debt](https://18f.gsa.gov/2015/10/05/managing-technical-debt/), United States Government,